Beyond Aggregates

 CREATE DECISION EmitCouponFOR CouponON COMMAND EmitCouponEMIT AS SELECT EVENT CouponEmitted ( quantity := :quantity );Step 3: The Cross-Aggregate Decision

 Section titled “Step 3: The Cross-Aggregate Decision”This is the key.
-ApplyCoupon queries the Coupon aggregate’s event stream to compute:
+ApplyCoupon queries TWO aggregate event streams in a single STATE AS:

 Section titled “Run the Story”Admin emits 3 coupons for a summer sale: